 This works when the player positions in the D2 zone too using the same imagining method as used in playing D1 zone.

 A Squash coach, teaching these routines will in the D1 and D2 Zones the player is now ready to practice the strategy during match play scenarios, such as “I am in the D1 zone (or D2 zone), I am blind to my opponent, I will hit the ball high and slow”.

 It is essential that the player needs to continue practicing in matches until the player can consciously identify the zones and respond appropriately.

 In any winning strategy in Squash, practice makes perfect thus, it is essential to do training activities that involve the D1 and D2 zone.

-Note, when it comes to down the nitty gritty of it your game can improve by doing some individual training and imagination of playing an intensive game against opponent, along with knowing what to do in any situation.
+Note, when it comes to down the nitty-gritty of it your game can improve by doing some individual training and imagination of playing an intensive game against an opponent, along with knowing what to do in any situation.

 To sum up, if you only remember any of these strategies when you play, you will always be playing your opponent and the situation, not the “correct” shot, this will lead you to play effective, winning squash.